kisra-7/firebase-chat-app/README.md

 # FireBase Chat App 💬🔥
-A responsive chat application powered by Firebase.
+A simple and responsive chat application powered by Firebase.
 The app enables seamless real-time messaging with features like secure authentication, chat history, and dynamic updates.
 Designed for fast and efficient communication, it combines a sleek user interface with robust backend support for a smooth chatting experience.

 ## Installation